bdovhan/SimpleDataTableApp/SimpleDataTable/2gmp-workshop/Guide.md

 Execute the following command

-`./createPackageVersion.sh DH namespaced_org "Data Table" dataTable "" "" your@email.com`
+`./createPackageVersion.sh DH sand "Data Table" dataTable "" "" your@email.com`

 You should receive an error